AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

    Swap2 (Z'Address);

-In the call, :ada`Z` is of type :ada`Interfaces.Integer_16`, for example, or :ada`Unsigned_16`, or even something bigger as long as you only care about swapping the first two bytes.
+In the call, :ada:`Z` is of type :ada:`Interfaces.Integer_16`, for example, or :ada:`Unsigned_16`, or even something bigger as long as you only care about swapping the first two bytes.

 The incomplete implementation using the conversion idiom could be like so: